 Is boiled corn on the cob keto friendly?

 Boiled corn on the cob is packed full of carbs.
 This means you should avoid it on keto.
-One ear of cooked corn on the cob has 27 grams of carbs, and since you want to limit daily carbs to 50 grams, this can interfere with ketosis depending on what else you’re eating during the day.
+One ear of cooked corn on the cob has 23 grams of net carbs, and since you want to limit daily carbs to 50 grams, this can interfere with ketosis depending on what else you’re eating during the day.

 What Alternatives to Corn Can I Eat on the Keto Diet?